-- PO 4.1 Connect the community through a mix of programs and amenities. - PO 4.2 Invest in offerings that meet community desires for swimming and waterfront views. - PO 4.3 Increase investment in North Shore Channel. - PO 4.4 Complete the design and build of the canoe launch facility in collaboration with the Evanston Environmental Association.
+- PO 4.1 Develop a master plan (with respective zoning changes) to increase pedestrian access through East-West streets from downtown to the lakefront. - Connect the community through a mix of programs and amenities. - PO 4.2 Invest in offerings that meet community desires for swimming and waterfront views. - PO 4.3 Increase investment in North Shore Channel. - PO 4.4 Complete the design and build of the canoe launch facility together with the Evanston Environmental Association.